sterculius/SMB_PANDA/README.md

 then it runs the .sh file whitch will scan those ip addresses to se if it has a vulnerable version of smb

 then it will tell you what is fulnerable and what has a safe version of smb

+( this was made for the porposes of educating the public how dangerous smb/"server-message-block" can be when improperly configured.
+DO NOT USE THIS FOR ILLIGAL PORPOSES.
+I AM NOT RESPONSEABLE iF YOU USE THIS IMPROPERLY !!!!!)

+(i know what some of you are thinking about doing with this , PLEASE PLEASE PLEASE DO NOT TURN THIS INTO A WORM, i created this to help people and i already have enough stuff on my mind, you can use your powers to do good in the world)

 (if you dont like somthing or find a bug. edit it your godam self or delete it)